dcspt-getin/AIC_POAT/README.md

     - All necessary files to run the notebooks.
 Please adapt the code accordingly (edit file path along the notebooks)

     Others Folder:
-    - AIC_Requirements.txt, with library information
+    - environment.yml and requirements.txt, with library information
-    - HTML file with the descriptive analysis of the variables used in the project
+    - Análise_Descritiva_POAT.html with the descriptive analysis of the variables used in the project

   Georref.
 Zones Folder containing: